kevinalfathan/ctf-writeups/picoCTF/NoFA/README.md

   <img src="assets/images/03-john-cracked.png" width="750">
 </p>

-John cracked two accounts almost instantly:
+John cracked two accounts:

 - `john.doe` -> `apple123`
 - `admin` -> `apple@123`

 ### Step 2: Testing with a regular account

-I logged in as `john.doe` first to verify the credentials worked.

 <p align="center">
   <img src="assets/images/04-login-page.png" width="750">
 </p>

+I logged in as `john.doe` first to verify the credentials worked.
 The login went through but the page just said *"No flag for you!!"*, which made sense since the flag is only shown to the admin account based on the source code:

 <p align="center">
   <img src="assets/images/05-login-johndoe.png" width="750">